 Saigon Central Post Office

 The Saigon Central Post Office was built from 1886 to 1891 and has become one of the typical architectural works in Ho Chi Minh City.
 The project was designed by two French architects Alfred Foulhoux and Henri Auguste Vildieu.
 After more than 100 years of existence, this is currently the largest post office in Vietnam that still retains its original design.
 A portrait of Mercury surrounded by a laurel wreath in the middle, the god symbolizing human communication put in the middle.
-The design of the space inside the post office was influenced by the architectural style of Western European churches.
-The arch structure appears densely in the motifs.
-The dome design and meticulously calculated lighting system have created a spacious and airy space for the building.

-The post office is reminiscent of the image of Orsay train station in Paris, located alongside the Notre Dame Cathedral to form a special architectural cluster of the city.
+The post office is reminiscent of the image of the Orsay train station in Paris, located alongside the Notre Dame Cathedral to form a special architectural cluster of the city.

 - Address: 02 Cong Xa Paris, Sai Gon Ward.

-- Visiting time: 7am to 19pm (Monday to Friday), 8am to 18pm on weekend.
+- Visiting time: 7 am to 19 pm (Monday to Friday), 8 am to 18 pm on weekends.

 - Admission: free.